arkits/tuberc/README.md

 TuberC organizes your YouTube Subscriptions to give you videos from people you love.
 It is meant to be an alternative homepage for your YouTube viewing fun!

 The flask branch of TuberC is a re-write of the original TuberC proof-of-concept (originally built on Google App Engine).
-Re-writing in Flask alsos TuberC to be hosted locally or deployed to Heroku with much ease.
+Re-writing in Flask allows TuberC to be hosted locally or deployed to Heroku with much ease.
 This re-writing also implements multithreading for retriving videos.
 This highly improves the refresh times!

 ## Setup